ShashankBongale/PHP-Compiler/README.md

   - Expressions <br /> For expressions the every leaf node of the tree is an operand and the intermediate nodes represent the operators.
-The operators having higher precedence are farther to the root of AST when compared to the operators which have lower precedence, because higher precedence operators must be evaluated first relative to lower precedence operators.
+The operators having higher precedence are farther to the root of AST when compared to the operators which have lower precedence, because higher precedence <br />
+operators must be evaluated first relative to lower precedence operators.
   - foreach <br /> AST implementation for “foreach” incorporates the same basic structure of tree node as above.
 For each AST contains an expression array which holds the roots of all the expressions inside “foreach”.
 Left subtree contains the condition expression and right subtree which is an n-array tree contains all the expressions inside “foreach” block.
-  - Intermediate code generation <br /> Intermediate code is built using AST and a character stack.
+#### Intermediate code generation
+Intermediate code is built using AST and a character stack.
 The logic used here is that whenever we encounter an operator we create a temporary variable by calling create_temp function otherwise we just push the operand into the stack.
 On creation of temporary variable we push this variable into the stack as other